Montague Woodhouse, 5th Baron Terrington: Government service

 After the conclusion of the Second World War, Woodhouse served as Second Secretary at the British Embassy in Athens, Greece, until 1946, whereupon he returned to Britain, and served in a variety of industrial and academic appointments.
 In 1951, he was made a Fellow of the Royal Society of Literature.
+By 1952, when he was tasked with launching the CIA- and MI6-funded "left-of-centre" propaganda magazine Encounter in tandem with CIA's Michael Josselson and Lawrence de Neufville, he served in the secret Information Research Department of the Foreign Office.

 From 1951 to 1952, he worked at the British Embassy in Tehran, Iran, and in 1952 and 1953 was involved in organising British aspects of the US/UK organised 1953 Iranian coup d'état.
 From July 1955 to October 1959 was the Director General at the Royal Institute of International Affairs.

 Operation Boot

 In 1941, the Soviets and the British jointly invaded Iran to secure the oilfields and supply lines and deny support for the Germans.
 By the 1950s, Britain was concerned by possible chaos in Iran and an invasion by the USSR.
 From 1951 Woodhouse was a MI6 agent in Tehran, operating under cover of a Foreign Office appointment.
 In 1952, he was ordered to arm tribesmen in northern Iran to resist any Soviet attack.
 He brought weapons into Iran, flying them from RAF Habbaniya in Iraq, for a "resistance" movement that did not exist as yet.

 Later in 1953 a covert mission to remove Mohammed Mossadegh from power was instigated by Britain's Churchill government and the U.S. Eisenhower administration.
 Mossadegh had become Iran's democratically elected prime minister and he had nationalised oil possessions of the British-owned Anglo-Iranian Oil Company (now British Petroleum) after Britain had refused to negotiate away its single most valuable foreign asset.
-Robin Zaehner had developed contacts in Iran and when the British were expelled, Woodhouse took his contacts to the CIA station chief.
+While Woodhouse's initial mission in Iran was to smuggle weapons and cash to be used by the Rashidian brothers, when his predecessor Robin Zaehner left Iran, Woodhouse used Zaehner's contacts in Iran to further the overthrow of Mossadegh.
+Shortly prior to the expulsion of the British, Woodhouse took his contacts to the CIA station chief, Roger Goiran.
 Thus a conspiracy to overthrow Mossadegh was staged in a joint mission between the CIA and MI6.
 The CIA named the operation Operation TPAjax, erroneously referred to as Operation Ajax, TP standing for the Soviet-backed communist Tudeh Party of Iran.
 MI6 activities were codenamed Operation Boot.

 Woodhouse proposed Operation Boot to the Eisenhower administration.
-It would use "disenchanted" Iranian elements of the army, the clergy and the political parties to oust Mossadegh.
+It would use "disenchanted" Iranian elements of the army, the clergy, political parties, and the influence of the wealthy Rashidian brothers to oust Mossadegh.
 Together with the CIA he instigated and planned the "bazaaris" of Tehran to demonstrate against the Mossadegh administration.
 Woodhouse, through the Shah's sister, encouraged the ruler not to abandon the throne.